 TowerEstablished structures, institutions, beliefsUnstable foundations, need for change, rebuildingPresence of a crown, flames, or other details

-The Tower Card Through Global Mythologies
+The Tower Card in World Myths

 Echoes of The Tower in Greek Mythology